mfleming/sieve/README.md

 # Sieve implementation in Python

-[SIEVE](https://cachemon.github.io/SIEVE-website/) is an eviction algorithm that is simpler and more efficient than FIFO.
+[SIEVE](https://cachemon.github.io/SIEVE-website/) is an eviction algorithm that is simpler and more efficient than LRU.
 This project implements a cache using a Python decorator that uses SIEVE for eviction.
+The linked list implementation is taken directly from the Python standard library which makes it easy to compare Python's LRU and SIEVE.

 You can use a SIEVE-backed cache in your code with the `@sieve_cache` decorator.